plotly/Plotly.jl/README.md

 PlotlyAccount("username","your api key")
 ```

-Note: you may also specify your session endpoints using signin as follows:
+Note: you may also specify your session endpoints using sign in as follows:

 ```julia
 julia> Plotly.signin("username","your api key",Dict("plotly_domain"=> "your_plotly_base_endpoint", "plotly_api_domain"=> "your_plotly_api_endpoint"))